cultureandempire/cultureandempire.github.io/README.md

 The slippery slope goes one way.
 From drug dealers to growers, and small time dealers.
 From gangs to anyone who has been in prison or lives in a poor neighborhood.
 From terrorists to political activists and campaigners, and eventually anyone who threatens the establishment.

 Society has largely tolerated wire-tapping because the security services only targeted "foreign terror threats".
 Parallel construction (aka, "intelligence washing") tries to maintain that pretense.
-However, as "anti-terrorist" intelligence is used more and more in straight-forward criminal cases, we'll see the term "domestic terrorism" expand, but eventually the pretense will collapse.
+However, as "anti-terrorist" intelligence is used more and more in straight-forward criminal cases, we'll see the term "domestic terrorism" expand.
+Eventually the pretense will collapse and it will be clear that the security services are focused on political dissidence above all.

 ## The Bogeyman Cometh